flashbots/mev-job-board/specs/aave-liquidations.md

 ### Steps to capture MEV

   1. Flashloan debt asset from Aave
-  2. Liquidate the bad debt position in exchange for debt asset
+  2. Liquidate the bad debt position in exchange for collateral asset
-  3. Swap part of (or all if you want profit in debt asset) collateral asset to repay flashLoan.
+  3. Swap part (or all if you want profit in debt asset) of collateral asset to repay flashLoan.
   4. The remaining asset is your profit

 ### Other